bnert/ysnp/README.md

 ![Gandalf Being Gandalf](https://media.giphy.com/media/8abAbOrQ9rvLG/giphy.gif)

 This is a client only, cli based password manager with a pretty simple interface.

+**warning**: this utility will not protect against actual balrogs... sorry to get your hopes up.

 ```
 $ ysnp help
 Usage: